Pon no Michi: Anime

 The original anime television series by OLM was announced on May 23, 2023.
 It is an original work by IIS-P, and features direction and series composition by Tatsuma Minamikawa, original character designs by Negi Haruba, animation character designs by Kenji Ota, and music composed by Sachiko Takahashi, Takuma Sogi, hisakuni, Riko Ohashi, Kanji Eguchi, and Shari.
 The series aired from January 6 to March 23, 2024, on the Animeism programming block on all JNN affiliates, including MBS, TBS, and BS-TBS.
 (Note: MBS and TBS listed the series premiere on January 5, 2024 at 25:53, which is effectively January 6 at 1:53 a.m.
 JST.)
 The opening theme song is "Ponpopopon" (ポンポポポン), performed by Kana Nakada feat.
 Pon no Michi All Stars (a unit composed of the voice actors of the anime), while the ending theme song is "Good Luck Waker", performed by Halca.

-Animation Digital Network licensed the series on YouTube outside of Asia.
+Animation Digital Network is streaming the series on YouTube outside of Asia.
+Hidive began streaming it on January 30, 2026.
+(Note: Despite this, Sentai Filmworks never licensed the anime, making this one of the few non-Sentai anime to stream on Hidive.)
 Remow licensed the series in Asia-Pacific.